 This BOSS 351 is just amazing to look at.
 Absolutely stunning Bright Blue Metallic Paint.
-Comes with a Marti Report and great provenance.
+Comes with a Marti Report.
 The 1971 BOSS 351 is rarer than the 1970 BOSS 302.
-Restored condition and runs well.
+Runs well.

 Functional Ram Air induction hood.
 Front chin spoiler.
 351cid 330hp Boss 351 V8 engine.
 4-Barrell Carburetor.
 Power brakes.
 Power steering.
 GT steering wheel.
 Philco AM radio.
 4-Speed Hurst shifter.
 Center console with clock.
 Bucket seats.
 Chrome Magnum 500 wheels.
 BF Goodrich Radial T/A 235/60-R15 tires.
 Ford 9” Traction-Lock rear-end with 3.91:1 gears.
 Dual exhaust.
 Rear-deck mounted spoiler.
 BOSS 351 silver graphics.
 Bright Blue Metallic exterior paint.